cMiIIer/QuantitativeMethodsProject/README.md

 ## Data Strcuture

-The code structure uses the read\_excel function and referencing as data is stored in excel files as opposed to CSV format.
+The code structure uses the read\_excel and read.csv functions and referencing as data is stored in excel files as opposed to CSV format.
 The scripts include necessary corrections for erroneous data, NA values and transformations, so please run every line in each data loading and cleanup sections.